kwabenaOwusu/CoronaInterventionsABM/README.md

 	```

 ### Initialization
 The model is initialized with a number of susceptible and infectious (symptomatic and symptomatic) individuals.
-The other parameters initialized for individuals includes, prob-exposed, incubation-period-exposed, prob-infection, days-recovery-asymptomatic, recovery-period, risk-life, social network, social radius and days-recovery-symptomatic.
-The government official is initialized with the efficiency of quarantining.
+The other parameters initialized for individuals includes, _prob-exposed_, _incubation-period-exposed_, _prob-infection_, _days-recovery-asymptomatic_, _recovery-period_, _risk-life_, _social radius_ ,_days-recovery-symptomatic_, activeness_per_day, and hospital_capacity.
+The government official is initialized with _efficiency_contact_tracing_.

 ### Output
 A stack area plots and csv file showing the number of exposed, susceptible, asymptomatic, and symptomatic individuals.